Alf Lüdtke: Life

-Together with Hans Medick, Alf Lüdtke can be considered a founder of Alltagsgeschichte, a form of microhistory that was particularly prevalent amongst German historians during the 1980s.
+Together with Hans Medick, Lüdtke can be considered a founder of Alltagsgeschichte, a form of microhistory that was particularly prevalent amongst German historians during the 1980s.

 Lüdtke studied history along with sociology and philosophy in Tübingen (1965-1972, MA 1974).
 In 1980 he obtained his doctorate at the University of Konstanz.
 Lüdtke's dissertation Gemeinwohl, Polizei und Festungspraxis analysed governmental violence practices of Prussia in the early 19th century.
 One of his articles, "The Role of State Violence in the Period of Transition to Industrial Capitalism: The Example of Prussia from 1815 to 1848", was published in Social History in 1979.
-His article describes the idea that state violence under the feudal system was necessary to create a control amongst the Prussian working class in order to prepare them for the different structure of capitalist society.
-Lüdtke was interested in how the growth of state and the growth of capitalism related to each other.
+His article describes the idea that state violence under the feudal system was necessary to create control amongst the Prussian working class in order to prepare them for the different structures of capitalist society.
+Lüdtke was interested in how the growth of the state and the growth of capitalism related to each other.